 Warmup/Cooldown: Warm up before the workout with 15-30 minutes of easy running followed by a set of drills and 4-6 x 20-second strides (i.e., accelerate for 5 seconds, spend the next 10 seconds at near-top speed, and then gradually decelerate to a jog over the final 5 seconds.
 Catch your breath for 40-60 seconds and then repeat 3-5 more times).
 Cool down after the workout with 5-15 minutes of easy running.

-Where: Preferably on the roads but can be done effectively on runnable trails too.
+Where: Preferably on the roads but can also be done effectively on the treadmill or trails (focusing on time and effort instead of pace), too.

 When: It depends on the athlete but early on in a training block or any time an athlete is struggling to maintain a consistent effort/pace for tempo runs.